jomiq/gpx2artdata/HACKING.md

 > **NOTES** on `gcloud-push.sh`
 >
 > - Aborts if the repo is not clean-ish.
-> - The default entrypoint (`server.sh`) runs the server with `--proxy-headers`.
-The reason is [this](https://www.googlecloudcommunity.com/gc/Serverless/Containerized-FastAPI-app-using-Uvicorn-serving-JS-amp-CSS/m-p/681551).
-> - For the same reason the `WEBSITE_URL` is required at container build time.
-This hard-codes the `/static` endpoint so it serves https, as the gods intended.
 > - If the script is run with *any* argument it will just build the container.
 IDK just so you know.